-Cell division: Organisms consist of new cells to grow, replace old, dead, and injured cells, also to form gametes which are necessary for reproduction.
-The process by which cell arises from pre- existing cells is called cell division.
+Introduction: Cell division is the process by which a parent cell divides into two or more daughter cells.
+Organisms need new cells to grow, replace old, dead, and injured cells, and also form gametes which are necessary for reproduction, the process by which cell arises from pre-existing cells is called cell division.

 A cell passes through phases of growth after which able to duplicate its chromosomes before they divide.
 These phases in the life of a cell constitute the sequences in which the cell duplicates its genome, synthesizes the other constituents of the cell, and eventually divides into two daughter cells, the term given as cell cycle.

 In eukaryotes, two types of cell division occur: